grundic/puppet-teamcity/README.md

 ####`service_enable`
 Should the service be enabled.
 Defaults to `true`.

-####`service_run_type`
+####`service_provider`
+This parameter determines how service would be executed.
+Depending on operating system there could be one or more choices.
+For modern Linux distributions `systemd` would be used (Ubuntu 15, CentOS 7), for more old ones `init` would be set.
-The mode in which agent is executed: it could be `service` or `standalone` for Windows and `init` or `systemd` on Linux.
-On Windows system: if set to `service`, then agent is executed as regular windows service.
-In standalone mode the shortcut is created in Startup forlder of specified user.
-This mode is required in some cases to overcome service's shortcomings (it could interact with desktop, so, it could not for example create direct3d device).
+For Windows you can select two possibilities for agent run: `service` or `standalone`.
+If set to `service`, then agent is executed as regular windows service.
+In standalone mode the shortcut is created in Startup folder of specified user.
+This mode is required in some cases to overcome service's shortcomings (it could interact with desktop, so, it could not for example create Direct3d device).
-Default on Windows is `service` and on Linux `init` or `systemd` depending on your OS version.

 ####`teamcity_agent_mem_opts`
 String for configuring additional java parameters for build agent.